ENGL 101. Introduction to Writing (4F)

 The goal of ENGL 204 is to teach students reading and writing skills particular to literary study.
 In this course: (1) Students will hone and refine their ability to perform close readings of both primary and secondary texts.
 (2) They will learn to identify formal elements that contribute to a text’s meaning (such as symbolism, meter, etc.).
 (3) In order to write better literary analyses, they will learn to pose questions about a text that are both worth asking and also answerable.
 (4) They will learn to formulate a literary argument, to support their position with evidence from their reading of a primary text (and secondary texts, if appropriate) and to revise their work in response to critiques.
 This course is required for English majors and minors.
 Prerequisite or co-requisite: ENGL 102, CORE 101, NITZ 180, or CORE 301.
 This course satisfies the Core Curriculum requirement in Humanities.

 ENGL 235.
 Topics in Literature and Culture (4E)

 This course assumes familiarity with an interest in the skills and methods presented in ENGL 106, including close textual reading and the writing of literary analyses.
 It aims to examine literary and non-literary representations of the ways race, class, ethnicity, gender and/or sexuality help shape an individual’s worldview.
 Content and focus will vary from section to section, but might include topics such as Mysteries of Identity; African-American Expression; Shakespeare, Sex and Gender; and American Slave Narratives.
-This course satisfies the Core Curriculum requirement in cultural perspectives.
+This course satisfies the Core Exploration Cultural Literacy requirement.
 Recommended for both majors and non-majors, but not required of majors.
 May be repeated for credit if the topic is substantially different.
 Prerequisite or co-requisite: ENGL 102, CORE 101, NITZ 180, or CORE 301.